natenichols/constexpr-typeinfo-less/paper.md

     - Incorporated the fact that EWG decided that the syntax is reasonable, pending LEWG review.
     - Did a further pass on properly defining `SORT_KEY(x, y)`
+5. Revision 5
+    - did a lot more work on what we would need to standardize if we wanted to completely define the ordering.
+    - presented to SG7 in Wroclaw, they said they want to fully define it
+    - presented to EWG in Wroclaw, they forwarded with strong consensus to leave it implementation defined
+    - wrote wording and relegated the sketch of the completely-defined order to a historical appendix
+6. Revision 6
+    - added feature-test macro

 # Motivation